globallightingdata/website/docs/getting-started/create-first-gldf.md

 GLDF is a container or ZIP-Archive.
 It contains all the product information and assets belonging to the product and its variants.
 To learn more about the container and its structure, please see <a href="../container/about-container" target="_self">About GLDF Container</a>.

-### The product.xml file

-The heart of a GLDF file is the **product.xml** file, located at the root of the archive.
-It contains all the product information.

-The GLDF Schema defines the exact structure of the XML code in **product.xml**.
-You can validate your XML file against the schema to ensure your GLDF file works correctly.
-We describe this in the section <a href="" target="_self">validation</a>.

-GLDF divides the XML structure into three sections.

-- Header
-- General Definitions
-- Product Definitions

-Please see <a href="../structure/xml-hierarchy" target="_self">xml hierarchy</a> for more information.

-All sections are children of the `Root` element.

 ## Preparation

 In this example, we will use a template GLDF file from the GLDF Editor and recreate the product.xml file from scratch.
 This file contains all the necessary files, such as the product image, ldt-file, and 3d model.
 To download the sample, open the <a href="https://gldf-editor.gldf.io" target="_blank">GLDF Editor</a>.